Collecting Weston Meters

 Weston Exposure Meters were produced, in the main, in Britain and the United States.
 It is a very realistic objective to aim to collect an example of every British model, that’s the ‘Master’ series, made.
 They all appear on on-line auction sites – the main models in large numbers.
 None of them are rare and a display of good examples of the set would grace any wall or shelf space.

 Collecting the American set is also viable.
-This does not include the later and more common Masters that were only made in the UK, but does include the earliest ‘Photronics’ from the ‘30’s and other late oddballs such as the Ranger 9 and the Pixie.
-It may be an unobtainable holy grail to complete the set: Just try and find a Bolexmeter or a Filmometer.
-Never the less, an extensive set of good examples would look great on a wall.
+This does not include the later and more common Masters that were only made in the UK, but does include the earliest ‘Photronics’ from the ‘30s and other late oddballs such as the Ranger 9 and the Pixie.
+An extensive set of good examples would look great on a wall.
 The Art Deco models are particularly showable.

 And it doesn’t just have to be just us old techie wrinklies doing this.
-The four ‘Direct Reading’ meters could be collected easily by a younger enthusiast, on a modest budget.
+The five ‘Direct Reading’ meters could be collected easily by a younger enthusiast, on a modest budget.

 And there are also the light meters designed mainly for workplace assessments rather than exposure calculation.
 These do not have built in calculator dials although the earlier models were used in photography and cinematography with the calculations being made off-meter.
 The basic core of models here is limited but what makes this field interesting is that Weston produced many bespoke models for other electrical companies such as Benjamin and Siemens.
-These are, in the main, individually rare and unlisted.
 Serendipity is the mindset you need for these.
 If you come across them, then they can be worth picking up.
 You may never see another exact example again.

 Unusual variants of the standard meters are worth collecting.
 This is the red dial variant of the Master III